 Frequently asked questions

-When can I test with Clearblue® Early Detection?
+When can I test with Clearblue® Ultra Early?

 You can test up to 6 days before your missed period, which is 5 days before your expected period.
 If you test before your expected period and get a ‘Not Pregnant’ result, there is still a chance that you may be pregnant.
 See chart below for results of clinical testing with early pregnancy samples.